Lagator-Group/Plasmid-Assembly-TF-Annotation-Snakemake/README.md

         expand('abricate_amr/{sample}.tab',sample=config['samples']),
         expand('blastx/{sample}.tsv',sample=config['samples'])
 ```
 This will run the offline (and resource-intensive) sections of the pipeline on the CSF.
 Download the `abricate`, `prokka` and `blastx` directories and run the pipeline again offline.
 It *should* be relatively quick.
-If you need to pause the pipeline at any stage, press `CTRL-C` to halt the pipeline.
+If you need to pause the pipeline at any stage, press `CTRL-Z` to halt the pipeline.
 Then run the following when ready to resume:
 ```
 snakemake -s sfile_plasmid_tf --unlock snakemake -s sfile_plasmid_tf -c8 --use-conda --rerun-incomplete